- Published on

 - Share this story

-We’re excited to announce a new, high-impact funding opportunity: London YIMBY, a policy advocacy organisation that works to improve housing policies in England.
+We’re excited to announce a new recommended funding opportunity: London YIMBY, a policy advocacy organisation that works to improve housing policies in England.
 At first glance, this may seem like an odd recommendation.
-Our other high-impact opportunities largely support people living in extreme poverty in low-income countries, campaign for improved welfare standards for the billions of animals in factory farms, or mitigate existential risks to safeguard humanity’s long-term future.
+Our high-impact opportunities largely support people living in extreme poverty in low-income countries, campaign for improved welfare standards for the billions of animals in factory farms, or mitigate existential risks to safeguard humanity’s long-term future.
 How does housing affordability in England compare to these other important yet neglected cause areas?

-We think London YIMBY is high-impact for three main reasons.
+We think London YIMBY is impactful for three main reasons.
 First, housing costs in parts of England are among the highest in the world, likely due in part to stringent regulations on development.
 Second, the effects of high housing costs on quality of life, inequality and access to opportunity are surprisingly large.
 Third, and most importantly, London YIMBY is a small organisation that has not yet attracted much attention from other funders.
 This means that donations are likely to help accelerate the organisation’s scale-up.

 In the rest of this blog, we’ll dig a little deeper into the case for London YIMBY.
 For all the details, please see our full research report.